jusic/energiador/README.rst

   $ python plotcsv_energy log.csv

 This produces a plot of the energy consumption over time.
-There are some issues when the device is idle; the Python interpreter seems to stall at times (maybe time.sleep? or reading from the sysfs blocks?).

 .. image:: pics/script_plot_1_0_1_12.png

 This example picture is produced by the above-mentioned script, running in ``screen`` on Jolla phone running SailfishOS 1.0.1.12.
-The other half daemon (known to have `a bad power drain problem`_ in this version) was turned off with ``systemctl stop tohd.service``.
+The other half daemon (known to have `a power drain problem`_ in this version) was turned off with ``systemctl stop tohd.service``.

 .. _`a bad power drain problem`: http://www.jollatides.com/2013/12/23/source-of-battery-drain-nfc-always-on-solution/